 Watch the video and read below to learn what happens once your voted ballot is sent in.

-Once vote-by-mail ballots are returned by mail, by drop-box, or vote center it goes through a series of steps
+Once vote-by-mail ballots are returned by mail, by drop-box, or vote center it goes through a series of steps:

-- Reads the barcode on the outside of the yellow ballot return envelope that is connected to the voter and acknowledges that ballot as returned
+- The ballots are run through a ballot sorting machine that reads the barcode on the outside of the yellow ballot return envelope that is connected to the voter and credits that ballot as returned.

 - Election staff do a visual comparison between the voter’s signature on the return envelope and their voter registration.

 - If it is determined a match, the ballot is flagged as “Good” and it is ready for the next step in the process.

 - If it is not a match or missing a signature, the ballot is flagged as “Challenged” and the voter is sent a letter to correct their signature.

 - Ballots are run through the sorter again, the sorter:

 - Sorts the ballots by “Good” and “Challenged”.